 These weapons are the strongest bows in Dark Souls 3.
 However, their enormous drawing time makes them inadequate for fighting against numbers.

 They are brilliant in sniping monsters, but fast paces fights are not their thing; the single-shot damage is still nothing to scoff at, and a great bow can potentially kill most mobs with a single hit.

 There are a total of seven bow-based weapons.
 Each weapon comes with its own set of strengths and weaknesses.
 They can be generally categorized in the following table:

 |Stats||Black Bow of Pharis||Composite Bow||Darkmoon Bow||Dragonslayer Bow||Gough’s Greatbow||Longbow||Short Bow|

-The Short Bow, Composite Bow, and the Darkmoon Bow belong to the Short Bows category while the Longbow and the Black Bow of Pharis are Long Bows.
+The Short Bow, Composite Bow, and Darkmoon Bow belong to the Short Bows category, while the Longbow and the Black Bow of Pharis are Long Bows.
 The Great Bows include the Dragonslayer Greatbow and Gough’s Greatbow.